makrai/notes/neelakantan14-emnlp.md

   * Canonical Correlation Analysis (CCA)
 * multiple vector representations for the same word type
-  * While methods such as those described in Dhillon and Ungar (2011) and Reddy et al (2011) use token-specific representations of words as part of the learning algorithm, the final outputs are still one-to-one mappings
+  * While methods such as those described in Dhillon and Ungar (2011) and Reddy
+   + (2011) use token-specific representations of words as part of the learning algorithm, the final outputs are still one-to-one mappings

 # 3 Background: Skip-gram model